 Windows, external doors and joinery

-Repair category 1
+Repair category 2

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+Some adjustments to windows are required.